 8. Create your own icons in PowerPoint

-If you’ve got an Office 365 subscription, you can insert an icon straight from your PowerPoint ribbon.
+If you have an Office 365 subscription, you can insert an icon straight from your PowerPoint ribbon.
 Go to Insert > Icons and browse hundreds, if not thousands, of free icons.

-But when you want to use something unique — and you’ve got the time and the creativity — you can do it on PowerPoint using Shapes.
+But when you want to use something unique — and you have the time and the creativity — you can do it on PowerPoint using Shapes.

 To begin, go to Insert > Shapes.
 If you have two or more shapes, click on them and the following options will appear in Drawing Tools > Merge Shapes: Union, Combine, Fragment, Intersect and Subtract.